FREE UK SHIPPING FROM £20 | CLEARANCE SALE 25% OFF

-all our staff have been working from home from the beginning of lockdown – a situation that they have responded to excellently, and whilst it comes with challenges, the spirit and camaraderie of our team has shone through. as a business we are communicating regularly with staff on the pandemic and its impact on our business. we are also ensuring we closely monitor the health and wellbeing of all staff.
+The majority of our staff have been working from home since the beginning of the first lockdown – a situation that they have responded to excellently, and whilst it comes with challenges, the spirit and camaraderie of our team has shone through. as a business we are communicating regularly with staff on the pandemic and its impact on our business. we are also ensuring we closely monitor the health and wellbeing of all staff.

-as lockdown starts to lift, we have offered staff the opportunity to return to the office should they wish to – some staff do not have a dedicated home-working space which can make remote work difficult, and we are conscious of the potential of feeling isolated for some who live alone. no one is being asked to return to the office and the guidance remains that, where possible, people should continue to work from home – it is down to individual choice with a focus on improving mental wellbeing where required.
+All staff have the opportunity to return to the office should they wish to – some staff do not have a dedicated home-working space which can make remote work difficult, and we are conscious of the potential of feeling isolated for some who live alone. no one is being asked to return to the office and the guidance remains that, where possible, people should continue to work from home – it is down to individual choice with a focus on improving mental wellbeing where required.

 - full assessment of the office environment, noting things that might pose a risk